 – It is not always easy to prove that harm will come to the child if a grandparent is not allowed “grandparenting time.”
 It is easier, however, to prove this if the grandparent was, at any time, a full-time caregiver to the child.

 As always, the courts respect a parent’s fundamental right to make decisions regarding the care, custody and control of their children.
 If the parent proposes a schedule to the grandparents that the court considers reasonable then that will be the schedule.

-If you are a grandparent and have questions about visitation with your grandchildren, please contact us to schedule your free consultation with one of our family law attorneys experienced with grandparents’ rights.
+If you are a grandparent and have questions about visitation with your grandchildren, please contact us to schedule your initial consultation with one of our family law attorneys experienced with grandparents’ rights.